pahamaster/simple-bash-utils/README.md

 ```
 make leaks
 ```
-To view the valgrind report, see the file `./test/e2` file
+To view the valgrind report, see the file `./src/grep/test/e2`

 ## Note
 Tests of both utilities compare the behavior of the utility with the original one in Linux Bash, using the specified flags and their combinations